viastopshate/nets213_hw1/README.md

 Looking ahead, Zooniverse and similar platforms could explore:

-1. Enhanced feedback mechanisms to show volunteers the direct impact of their work
+1. Enhanced feedback mechanisms to show volunteers the direct impact of their work (important!)
 2. Integration of machine learning to complement human efforts and tackle more complex tasks
 3. Expanded educational resources to deepen volunteers' understanding of the scientific process
 4. Partnerships with schools and universities to integrate citizen science into curricula